singuerinc/overlay/README.md

 ![](resources/images/toolbox.png)

-From the toolbox you can manage add tools, display the help page and show or hide all the items in the screen.
+From the toolbox you can manage, add tools, display the help page, and show or hide all the items in the screen.

+## Tools

 ### Guide